Handling Complaints

 Investigation and Assessment

-The PCRC will consider the matter on the papers without the attendance of the parties unless it considers that fairness requires an interview.
-Both the Complainant and the Practitioner will be expected to make written representations as it considers is required to ensure a fair consideration of the complaint.
+The PCRC will consider the matter on the papers presented (unless it considers that fairness requires an interview).
+Both the complainant and the practitioner will be expected to make written representations to ensure a balanced and objective consideration of the complaint.

-The PCRC may request such further information or make such further investigations as it considers appropriate, including interviewing the Complainant and/or the Practitioner.
-All available information deemed appropriate can be considered, whether or not the Complainant has specifically referred to it as a matter of complaint.
+The PCRC may request further information or make further investigations as it considers appropriate, including interviewing the complainant and/or the practitioner.
+All available information deemed appropriate can be considered, whether or not the complainant has specifically referred to it as a matter of complaint.

-The Register considers the following conditions to be the test as to whether or not the complaint warrants proceeding:
+The Register considers the following conditions to be the test as to whether or not a complaint warrants proceeding (“the proceedings test”):

 - the facts alleged would (if proven) amount to a failure to meet professional standards; and